Database-Warehouse-Bachlor/Bi-System-frontend/README.md

 ## Project Status

-This project is an MVP.
-Its still in development, but our work on this project is finished.
+This project is a finished MVP.
+The project will be further developeloped by Cordel.

 ## Project Screen Shots